Occasional Impressions - music, prose, poetry and prayer on the web

 J Montgomery

-place where we have often gathered.
-We have known good times here and
+where we have often gathered.
+We have known good times here and strong

-strong fellowship.
-It is a place where we have spoken together and communed
+fellowship.
+It is a place where we have spoken together and communed with God.

-clearly worried about something that we do not wholly understand.
-You want to
+worried about something that we do not wholly understand.
+You want to pray - all

-earnestly.
 What are the words you say?
-“My Father, if it is possible, let this cup
+“My Father, if it is possible, let this cup pass from me;

-pass from me; yet not what I want but what you want.”
+yet not what I want but what you want.”
 Did we hear right?
-Was
+Was that what you

-that what you said?
+said?
 What is this ‘cup’ that you do not want to hold?
-Why does
+Why does your heavenly

 But you pray too long.
 I cannot stay awake.